 A volunteer local attorney presides as judge over Teen Court, but every other normal court position is filled by volunteer teenagers, including: prosecuting attorney, defense attorney, bailiff, clerk and jury.
 Licensed and practicing “shadow” attorneys are available to help their teenage counterparts as needed in preparation for and conduct of trials.

-The court distributes information to Jefferson and Lincoln County Schools seeking teenage volunteers who submit this form to the court.
+The court distributes information to Jefferson and Lincoln County Schools seeking teenage volunteers who submit this application form to the court.
 The court then selects a pool of volunteers to fill the required Teen Court positions.

 Teen Court volunteers go through an extensive training program and agree to serve for one year.
 During the year, volunteers rotate through court positions as much as possible.